jonassvensson4/jsfour-criminalrecord/README.md

   * You need to fill in all the input fields if you want to add a player to the criminal record.
   * Charge = The crime the player has committed (robbery, murder etc)
   * Term = The time the player has to spend in jail.
 It has to have this format: (0Y 0M 0D)
-  * Date = The date, if you write Today it will pick the current day as day
+  * Date = The date, if you write Today it will pick the current day as the date
   * Description = A description of the crime

 * Search